 It was originally introduced back in 2014, with a huge £200 million put into the scheme.
 The intention was to provide a boost to anyone from the forces who needed some help in purchasing a home.
 The project was supposed to be brought to an end in December 2019.

-To show their gratitude for the military’s commitment to their Queen and country, our government chose to extend this scheme further, choosing instead to bring it to an end in December 2022.
+To show their gratitude for the military’s commitment to their Queen and country, our government chose to extend this scheme further, choosing instead to make this an enduring policy.

 Anyone who has served some time in the military may be able to access the scheme and borrow a deposit of up to half their annual salary (a maximum of £25,000), free of any interest.